WaadAljaradt/Facebook_Application/README.md

 2- bootstrap and some online layouts<br />
 3- Mongodb : Schemaless db and rialable<br />
 4- rabbimq : it is a very suitable tool for data delivery, non-blocking operations and work queus used in this applciation<br />
-5- nodejs : persistent connection between browser and server and many other good stuff about Nodejs<br />
+5- nodejs : persistent connection between browser and server <br />

 # Usage<br />